CACI-International/ergo/ergo/user_guide/src/tutorial/advanced.md

 ### Improved `compile` function
 `compile` has been extended to take optional include directories.
 We need this to use the `Catch2` library.
-The first line of our new function checks for an `includes` key in the non-positional arguments, using the builtin `match` pattern matching expression.
-For calls that do have the key, it creates an array of arguments to pass `-I [path]` for each path specified.
+The `default` function from the standard library is used to get the `includes` key from the non-positional arguments, defaulting to none (an empty array).
+It then adds a `-I` argument prior to them using `Iter` functions.

 ### Getting Catch2
 We've added a whole block to retrieve Catch2 and run its unit tests.
 The block is used to scope the inner variables and keep our environment cleaner.
-Here, the first three commands fetch the release tarball with `wget`, make a directory in which to unpack it, and unpack it.

-The `tar` command is using a new `exec` non-positional argument, `pwd`.
-It's simple enough: it sets the working directory of the process.

-We also are using the `path:join` function, which joins path components into a single path.
+Here, we use the standard library `net` module to fetch and unarchive the catch2 source.

-After unpacking, we build the tests with `cmake` and `make`.
+After unpacking, we build the tests with `cmake` and `make`, using the `pwd` non-positional `exec` argument (as `run-with-path` forwards all arguments to `exec`) to set the working directory when running the programs.

 The final line of the block ensures that the tests have been run before returning the Catch2 include path, and caches this completion so that we don't